 Robert joined the Board of the Company in July 2006.
 He is Managing Director, Corporate and Business Services at SSE plc and has previously worked with the industry's regulatory body.
+Rob is the Chairman of the GD2 Committee.

 Alejandro Lopez Delgado, Director